Occupational and Environmental Health

 - Doctor of Philosophy in Occupational and Environmental Health

-The Department of Occupational and Environmental Health is housed in the College of Public Health Building, on the university's health sciences campus, and at the Institute for Rural and Environmental Health at the University of Iowa Research Park.
-College of Public Health-based laboratory facilities give researchers and students access to cutting-edge technologies for the study of occupational and environmental health.
+The Department of Occupational and Environmental Health is housed in the College of Public Health Building.
+Research groups and laboratories are located around campus in the College of Public Health Building, the Bowen Science Building, and the Iowa Bioscience Innovation Facility.
+College of Public Health-based laboratory facilities give researchers and students access to cutting-edge technologies for the study of occupational and environmental health problems.

 Pulmonary Toxicology Facility